Mathilda Canter, PhD

 Gail E. Wyatt, PhD

-Dr. Wyatt is a clinical psychologist, board certified sex therapist and professor of psychiatry and biobehavioral sciences at the Semel Institute for Neuroscience and Behavior at UCLA.
+Gail Wyatt is a clinical psychologist, board certified sex therapist and professor of psychiatry and biobehavioral sciences at the Semel Institute for Neuroscience and Behavior at UCLA.
 She is a graduate of Fisk University and received her doctorate at UCLA.
-Dr. Wyatt was the first ethnic minority to receive training as a sexologist.
+Wyatt was the first ethnic minority to receive training as a sexologist.
 She received a prestigious NIMH Research Scientist Career Development Award to develop culturally congruent measures, conceptual frameworks and interventions to capture sexual decision making among ethnic minority men and women within a sociocultural framework.
 She was the first African-American woman in California to receive a license to practice psychology, and the first African-American woman PhD to reach full professor in a school of medicine.
 Her research examines the consensual and abusive sexual relationships of women and men, the biological and behavioral effects of these experiences on their psychological well-being and the cultural context of risks for STIs and HIV.
-Dr. Wyatt has been selected as a senior research fellow by the COBB Institute for the National Medical Association.
+Wyatt has been selected as a senior research fellow by the COBB Institute for the National Medical Association.

 Wyatt has published over 180 journal articles and book chapters, makes countless presentations internationally, and has been recognized for her mentoring and research by APA as well as state and international organizations and churches.

 Philip G. Zimbardo, PhD